PDF

 Our Principles and Criteria are structured around six Principles and the two Cross-cutting Priorities.

-As compared to the previous version of the standard, version 3.0 of the P&C has been streamlined and requirements have been strengthened across all thematic areas to ensure they continue to deliver relevant sustainability impact at field-level.
-The P&C v.3.0 includes a strong focus on social impact, with new requirements around gender and livelihoods, and some major changes in the way we address Decent Work-related issues.
+As compared to the previous version of the standard, version 3 of the P&C – released in 2023 – was streamlined, and requirements were strengthened across all thematic areas to ensure they continue to deliver relevant sustainability impact at field-level.
+The P&C v.3.0 included a strong focus on social impact, with new requirements around gender and livelihoods, and some major changes in the way we address Decent Work-related issues.

-It continues to emphasise the importance of the sustainable use of Natural Resources and responsible Crop Protection measures, and it refers more explicitly to the adoption of measures related to climate action.
-The new Management principle will help build solid foundations for producers to thrive in all thematic areas, shifting the focus from practice adoption to tangible outcomes.
+It continued to emphasise the importance of the sustainable use of Natural Resources and responsible Crop Protection measures, and it referred more explicitly to the adoption of measures related to climate action.
+The new Management principle helped build solid foundations for producers to thrive in all thematic areas, shifting the focus from practice adoption to tangible outcomes.

 Principles